Enter a search request and press enter. Press Esc or the X to close.

 The Tennessee State Museum hosts a wide range of FREE, fascinating events and educational programs throughout the year.
 Advance reservations are not required, unless indicated on the listing.
 For seated events, seats are provided on a first-come, first-served basis.

 Join us for an online presentation as we welcome Ms. LaDonna Brown of the Chickasaw Nation for an exploration of Chickasaw’s cultural identity, a society that has been shaped over thousands of years and once called Tennessee home.
 Brown will discuss how oral histories and the archaeological timeline reveal the history of this ancient people, and share what it means to be a part of the Chickasaw Nation today.

 LaDonna Brown is a Tribal Archeologist for the Chickasaw Nation.
 She earned her master’s in Archeology from the University of Mississippi.
 She works with the Chickasaw National Cultural Resources Department and has worked in various archaeological sites across the United States.
 She is a member of the Chickasaw Nation Dance Troupe and makes beaded collars, belts and baskets.
 She is from the Raccoon clan and a descendent of Puknatubby (Last to Kill) and Emotubby (Up and Kill), warriors of the Chickasaw Nation.

-The link to the online discussion, presented through Webex, will be posted on this page prior to the event.
+The link to the online discussion, presented through Webex (see link below).
 Guests will be able to ask questions during the discussion that will be answered towards the end of the talk, should time allow.
 Join us May 12 at noon to 1 p.m.
 CST (1 to 2 p.m.
 EST)